COVID-19 HEALTH & SAFETY PROTOCOL

 Q: How do I show you proof of vaccination or negative test when I arrive?

 A: Please provide photo ID and proof of full Covid-19 vaccination or a negative Covid-19 test completed within 72 hours prior upon arrival.

 For those patrons who have already registered their COVID-19 vaccination status and received a Subscriber Access Pass, please proceed directly to the main entrance of Meymandi Concert Hall.

 We invite subscribers to stop by the Box Office counter in the lobby to receive or register for a Subscriber Access Pass—giving you easy entry to all 2021/22 season concerts.

 For more information, contact the Box Office at 919.733.2750 Monday-Friday, 9am to 5pm.

 Q: What if I forget my proof of vaccination?

 A: If you are vaccinated and forget your card, we will work with you to find an electronic record of vaccination.

 Q: I have received my first Covid-19 vaccination dose.
 Will my first-dose vaccination card be accepted at entry?

-A: Per the CDC, “Fully vaccinated” requires the final vaccination dose to be administered at least fourteen days prior to the event date.
-If you are not fully vaccinated, you will be required to show a negative Covid-19 PCR test taken within 72 hours prior to the event date.
+A: Per the CDC, “fully vaccinated” requires the final vaccination dose to be administered at least fourteen days prior to the event date.
+If you are not fully vaccinated, you will be required to show a negative Covid-19 test taken within 72 hours prior to the event date.